Using the labels layer#

 Adjust the size of your paintbrush using the brush size slider or using the default keybindings: [ and ].
 The brush size can be as small as a single pixel for incredibly detailed painting.

 If you have a multidimensional labels layer then your paintbrush will edit data only in the visible slice by default.
-If you enable the n_dimensional property and paintbrush then your paintbrush will extend out into neighbouring slices according to its size.
+If you switch n edit dim from 2 to 3 or set the n_edit_dimensions property to 3, then your paintbrush and eraser will extend out into neighbouring slices according to its size.

 To quickly select the paintbrush, press the 2 key when the labels layer is selected.